Michael Graves College: Academics

 The Michael Graves College offers both bachelors and Master's degrees in a diverse design related subject matters, including Advertising, Architecture, Graphic Design, Industrial Design, Interior Design.
 The college is young, but it offers its students a diverse range of educational experience in preparation for the workplace.
 The program is award winning and has been featured in the press.
-The college provides learning experience around the world, as students are able to study at the Michael Graves Princeton New Jersey home, the campus in Wenzhou the semester abroad in Rome and at the campus in Union Township.
+The college provides learning experience around the world, as students are able to study at the Michael Graves Princeton, New Jersey home, the campus in Wenzhou the semester abroad in Rome and at the campus in Union Township.
 The college has experts in their field of study who are there to guide students on their journey toward their future.

-The School of Architecture offers a professional degree (M.Arch.).
+The School of Architecture offers a professional degree (MArch).
 The master's degree takes two or three years to complete.
-A two year requires students to hold a Bachelor of Architecture (B.Arch.) degree and the three year degree allows student with unrelated bachelor's degree.
+A two-year requires students to hold a Bachelor of Architecture (BArch) degree and the three-year degree allows student with unrelated bachelor's degree.

 The Robert Busch School of Design offers bachelors degrees in Graphic Design, Interior Design, and Industrial Design.